Schomburgk's deer

-The Schomburgk's deer (Rucervus schomburgki) is an extinct species of deer once endemic to central Thailand.
+The Schomburgk's deer (Rucervus schomburgki), known locally as the saman (สมัน) or the birdcage-horned deer (กวางเขาสุ่ม), is an extinct species of deer once endemic to central Thailand.
 It was described by Edward Blyth in 1863 and named after Sir Robert H. Schomburgk, who was the British consul in Bangkok from 1857 to 1864.
 It is thought to have gone extinct by 1938, when the last records of the species were published.

 Description

 The only mounted Schomburgk's deer specimen in the world, on display at the Muséum national d'histoire naturelle.

 This deer was similar in appearance to the related barasingha (R. duvaucelii).
 The pelt was a dark brown with lighter underparts.
 The underside of the tail was white.
 Males possessed basket-like antlers, upon which all the main tines branched.
 This caused the deer to have up to 33 points on their antlers and the outer edge of the rack to be up to 35 in long.
 Little is known about females of the species, beyond that they did not have antlers.